ursi/flake-utils/README.md

 # flake-utils

 The goal of this project is to make flakes as nice to use as they can be.
-It's main use currently is the function documented below, but there are others which you can check out in the source code if you like.
+It's main use currently is the functions documented below, but there are others which you can check out in the source code if you like.

-This project has numbered branches which you can use in your flake URLs, the number will be bumped up whenever there is a breaking change, so you should aways be safe to upgrade if you don't change that number.
+This project has numbered branches which you can use in your flake URLs, the number will be bumped up whenever there is a breaking change, so you should be safe to upgrade if you don't change that number.

 ## for-default-systems

-`for-default-systems` is just `for-systems` (defined below) with the list of systems supported by nixpkgs and built by hydra passed as the first argument.
+`for-default-systems` is just `for-systems` (defined below) with the list of systems [supported by nixpkgs and built by hydra](https://github.com/numtide/flake-utils/blob/c6169a2772643c4a93a0b5ac1c61e296cba68544/default.nix#L2) passed as the first argument.

 ## for-systems